 Our daily headlines

 The Honolulu Star-Advertiser strives to make its news report fair and accurate.
-If you have a question or comment about news coverage, call the city editors at 529-4747.
+If you have a question or comment about news coverage, call Ed Lynch, managing editor/news, at 529-4758.

 Stefanie Kimiyo Abergas • Dean R. Allerdice • Violeta Espiritu Alvarez • Gilbert Tadashi Anzai Jr. • Imelda Cardenas Atianzar • John Victorino Oluhaakekulanaohalemano Britos; and more

 WASHINGTON » A presidential advisory committee charged with examining the operations of the National Security Agency has concluded that a program to collect data on every phone call made in the United States should continue, although under broad new restraints that would be designed to increase privacy protections, according to officials with knowledge of the report's contents.

 Tobacco companies are pushing back against a worldwide rise in anti-smoking laws, using a little-noticed legal strategy to delay or block regulation.

 Kapalama resident accused of man's death • Kapahulu bank suspect is at large • Masked robbers strike Kalihi game room

 Big Isle harbor improvements are scheduled • Resurfacing project will affect traffic